 Advanced fraud detection

-AI algorithms are particularly effective in detecting fraudulent activities in claims.
-They can analyze patterns and anomalies that might indicate fraudulent behavior.
 When detecting fraud, AI in insurance claims uses information from various sources.
-The sources can be external, not just the claimant information and historical data.
+Sources can be external, not just the claimant's information and historical data.

 Accurate prioritization